 It is also possible to harvest a few leaves at a time instead of harvesting the entire head.
 If you want to harvest leaf by leaf, harvest the big leaves from the outside of the plant first, leaving the younger leaves for later.
 Some gardeners like to eat baby bok choy and will harvest the smaller, younger leaves.

 Common Pests and Other Problems for Bok Choy

 - Aphids: These tiny bugs can show up in great numbers, and they suck the juices from the plant leaves.
 They usually hit spring crops left too long maturing in the hot sun.
-Avoid them by harvesting the crop earlier or by importing lady bugs, which are wonderful predator bugs.
+Avoid them by harvesting the crop earlier.

 - Tarnished plant bugs: Another plant-juice-sucking insect pest, this one is unique in that it also injects bok choy with a